 Photo Club: Sponsor: Mrs. Humphrey.
 (Room 506) - The Otwell Photo Club focusses on digital photography and photo editing.
 Our fall meetings cover the fundamentals of photography while practicing taking photographs.
 The spring meetings focus on editing our photographs in Adobe Photoshop.
 The fee to join Photo Club is $25 for the whole year.
 This will cover the cost of our club t-shirts, materials and other items needed for projects.
 Everyone is welcome to join Photo Club!

 Robotics: Sponsor: Mr. Collins- The VexIQ Robotics Club is a competitive club based around the Engineering Design Process used to design, build, and program a robot.
 Once the team of students have built the bot, we enter competitions against the other team across the county and state.
 Over the past few years we have had several teams represent Otwell at the State Meet.
 Our ultimate goal is to qualify for Worlds.
 Club sign-ups begin on the second day of school and go until the club hits the max capacity of 40 members.
+Click HERE to check out the OMS Robotics website.
 Check out the VexIQ webpage for more information about robotics. https://www.vexrobotics.com/vexiq

 Ukulele Club: Sponsor: Robbie Jones- Students will learn basic chords and strum patterns used in many songs and will practice those skills by playing and singing together.
 In addition to musical skills, students will learn social skills and group dynamics through playing together.
 The club will also offer an additional opportunity for students to find and develop connections with other students and teachers through common interest.
 There is significant research to suggest that academics are supported through musical endeavor, and additionally there are many social-emotional benefits as well, such as reduced anxiety and sense of community.
 The ukulele club will strive to provide connection, spread positive messages, and bring a happy vibe to OMS!